Kelsy Petit: 651-923-5286 Ext. 111

-In Goodhue County any owner capable of holding 10 or more animal units must become a registered feedlot.
-To figure out how many Animal Units (AU) you have on your site please use the Animal Unit Worksheet.
+In Goodhue County any owner capable of holding 10 or more animal unites must become a registered feedlot.
+To figure out how many animal unites you have on your site please use the Animal Unit Worksheet.

 RECORD KEEPING: Any person applying or receiving manure from a 100 or more animal unit facility MUST maintain manure application records for the most recent 6 years within special protection areas and for three years outside of special protection areas.

 * 100-299AU- Records must include manure-nutrient test results and all information needed to credit nitrogen from manure applications.
 If the feedlot holds between 100-299AU and is in a drinking water supply management area where aquifer is designated vulnerable to contamination then the records must contain the same information as for feedlots with more than 300AU.

 * 300AU or more- These records must be kept.
 Field acerage and location, amount of manure applied to each field, manure test results, dates of manure application and incorporation, expected amounts of plant-available nutrients from manure and commercial fertilizer eash year, soil test results, and any changes to manure management plan.